BozekWeb/weather_app/README.md

 Live preview: [link](https://weather.bozek.website/)

-A weather application designed mainly for mobile devices, but there is no problem with checking the operation on personal computers.
+A weather application designed mainly for mobile devices.
+The application uses all the OpenWeather API functions available for free

 Application features: